 What’s the hardest thing — at least for us — to do when gardening?
-Thinning.
+Thinning out crowded seedlings.
 We’ve worked so hard to prepare our soil and get seeds in the ground.
 Now here they come, all crowded together and struggling against their too-close neighbor.
 We know that if we want our plants, be they lettuce, radishes, or green beans, to grow quickly and be healthy, we’ve got to get in there and cull the herd.
 But, but… they’re our little plants!
 They represent our hopes and dreams!
 Can’t we just let them go and see what happens?

 No. Now is not the time for sentimentality.
 Crowded plants not only discourage growth, they encourage pests and disease.
 Crowded seedlings shade each other from the sun.
 As they get larger, it only gets worse.
 Crowded root vegetables, including turnips, beets, and radishes, won’t develop useable roots if they’re crowded.

 The earlier you thin your freshly germinated garden plants, the faster they’ll grow.
 We’ve recommended gradual thinning in the past, as well as using thinning as a means of collecting greens for the first spring salad.
 But really, you don’t want to wait that long.
 Give each little plant its space (check seed packages for spacing suggestions).
 If plants such as carrots are too close and tangled to remove by plucking, use scissors.
 Tweezers can be handy for those particularly delicate jobs.
 And don’t just thin once.
 Go back after a week or so and make sure each of your little treasures has the space to do its best.
-This second thinning might be the time to collect thinning for a garden salad.
+This second thinning might be the time to collect young vegetables for a garden salad.

-Here’s a cute little video on thinning … notice the photo collage that begins the video (from North Carolina).
+Here’s a cute little video on thinning plants … notice the photo collage that begins the video (from North Carolina).
 That looks like a great community garden.

 You can make the chore of thinning easier by using careful planting techniques when sowing seed.
 Side show: We’ve noticed that many garden books brush over the topic of seeding or avoid it all together.
 But how you seed can be critical.
 Plant at the depth recommended on the seed package (here’s a chart that can help).
 Be sure you tamp down the soil where you’ll be planting.
 In our little garden, this meant using a broom stick or a rake handle (be careful if the rake is still attached) and pressing down firmly, even walking on it, to make a short trough.
 After the seeds are in the trough, cover them to the recommended depth and tamp down firmly (but not too firmly).
 Water thoroughly making sure the spray is not so hard as to wash away the soil.